manics/jupyterhub-not-a-tre/README.md

 - `user-1`: A normal user
 - `user-2`: A normal user

-Login as `user-1`, start a server- choose RDP or VNC to compare the interfaces.
+Login as `user-1`, start a server in your chosen project.
 Follow the links to connect to Guacamole.

 You should have a full Ubuntu MATE desktop.